loveDevcat/makeFriendOfGithub/readme.txt

 Git is distributeda version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
+My stupid boss is still prefer the SVN.
+Test the remote connection.